 - 1. Learn general plain film radiology interpretation. - 2.
-Learn how to create accurate, concise, and well-organized reports. - 3.
+Learn how to independently create accurate, concise, and well-organized reports. - 3.
 Learn how to communicate effectively with clinicians (and document when appropriate). - 4.
-Learn how to maximize efficiency through optimization of available software.
+Learn how to maximize efficiency through optimization of available software. - 5.
+Learn to employ the patient medical record to enhance radiology interpretation.

-EVALUATION AT END OF ROTATION: Consensus evaluation will be provided at end of rotation by section members.
-We also provide feedback during case reviews.
+EVALUATION: We attempt to provide constructive criticism and continuous performance evaluation frequently during your rotation.
+There is usually a mid rotation evaluation and end of rotation evaluation.
+Consensus evaluation will be provided at end of your rotation by section members which will put into your New Innovations file.
+We also provide feed back during case reviews.

 Thank you for your participation.
 Do not hesitate to contact any of the faculty if questions arise.
 DIVISION OF EMERGENCY RADIOLOGY